 Variances in quarterly results can be due to stock-based compensation incurred in a quarter as the Company's stock options generally vest on the grant date and therefore are fully expensed in the quarter in which they are granted.
-Other factors which could cause variances in quarterly results could include such items as forgiveness of debt or the write-off of a mineral property.
+Another factor which could cause a significant variance in quarterly results would include the write-off of a mineral property.